philsquared/declan/README.md

 ```
 type directoryEntry =
-    File of name : String
+    | File of name : String
-    Directory of name : String
+    | Directory of name : String
 ```

+Note that the first `|` there is optional - but is usually there for aesthetic purposes

 _to be continued..._
 (in the meantime see [this file](decl.decl) for more examples)